NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 As a quick reminder of how these algorithms identify drivers:

 - **OncodriveFML** uses ‘functional impact scores’ which attempt to assign every mutation a score based on its predicted functional consequence.
 Genes which consistently have higher functional impact scores than predicted by chance are assumed to be under positive selection and therefore candidate cancer drivers.
-Because these scores also include non-coding regions, OncodriveFML can be applied to non-coding elements e.g. ncRNAs, though the accuracy of prediction is constrained by the accuracy of the functional impact scores which may be less reliable for non-coding elements.<br>*These functional significance scores are pre-calculated with the CADD algorithm from University of Washington and require lots of storage space to download (they are pre-downloaded on Biowulf).*
+  - Because these scores also include non-coding regions, OncodriveFML can be applied to non-coding elements e.g. ncRNAs, though the accuracy of prediction is constrained by the accuracy of the functional impact scores which may be less reliable for non-coding elements.
+  - *These functional significance scores are pre-calculated with the CADD algorithm from University of Washington and require lots of storage space to download (they are pre-downloaded on Biowulf).*<br><br>

 - **OncodriveCLUSTL** uses unsupervised clustering to identify clusters of mutations and compares the real mutation clustering patterns for each gene to simulated mutation clusters generated using nucleotide context-specific mutation probabilities.
-Greater mutation clustering than expected is known to be a feature of cancer driver genes.
-This method is best applied to coding regions, but could be applied to non-coding regions with careful vetting of proposed mutation hotspots (mutations in non-coding regions may cluster due to other reasons, for instance due to APOBEC mutagenesis).
+  - This method is best applied to coding regions, but could be applied to non-coding regions with careful vetting of proposed mutation hotspots (mutations in non-coding regions may cluster due to other reasons, for instance due to APOBEC mutagenesis).

 Here is an example script to run both Oncodrive tools on Biowulf: